danielyhwang/nuggetlovesyou/README.md

 - nodemon (run script over and over again)

 ## REMAINING TASK LIST
-- Create user model and middleware auth to add to everything else
 - Create admin page with functions to modify database
 - Download bootstrap and online scripts locally
 - Deploy website on heroku